igordall/EPFL_IKEA/README.md

 ### Decision Tree

-Another classification algorithm is the decision tree, which operates by creating a model that predicts the value of a target variable by learning simple decision rules inferred from the data features.
-The model is structured as a tree where each internal node represents a "test" on an attribute (in our case, whether a word or a sentence), each branch represents the outcome of the test, and each leaf node represents a class label (in our case, the difficulty).
+We further expanded our exploration of machine learning models for predicting sentence difficulties by implementing a Decision Tree algorithm.
+This classification method predicts the difficulty level of sentences by constructing a model that learns simple decision rules from the data features.
+In our application, the model is visualized as a tree structure: each internal node represents a "test" related to an attribute of the sentence, such as the presence of specific words or the complexity of the sentence structure.
+Each branch stemming from these nodes denotes the outcome of the test, and each leaf node corresponds to a class label, which in this case is the predicted difficulty level.
+This hierarchical approach allows the Decision Tree to make clear and logical decisions based on the hierarchical significance of sentence features, making it both interpretable and effective for tasks with well-defined rules and distinctions between categories.

 Again using the 80/20 technique yielded the results from the table above, suggesting an even distribution among the classes and types of errors.